davidahmed/wiper/README.md

 Wiper is a browser plugin (currently Firefox) that strips search engine (currently Google) results based on your custom blacklist.

-## Wiper 0.9 (beta- latest)
+## Wiper 0.9.1 (beta- latest)
-Allows for adding and removing user's own blacklist using view>sidebar>Wiper.
+New features/improvements:
+1. Popup option instead of the sidebar.
+This allows for much shorter time in adding newer keywords and websites.
+2. Quick toggle enable/disable option.
+This was not possible before.
+3. New UI design as per https://design.firefox.com/photon/index.html so thinks look sleek and are as usable as possible!

 Available on Firefox Add-ons [here](https://addons.mozilla.org/en-US/firefox/addon/wiper/)